Moving from US to Canada

 - Be Skilled at least in one trade.
 Canada has the Express Entry program, which will help you, settle quite well into the country without hassles.
 However, you will be ranked alongside other competing applicants.
 Those who score the highest for a particular trade are invited to become permanent residents in the country.

-- Be an Entrepreneur who will invest in a business that will spur economic growth in Canada.
+- Be an Entrepreneur.
+This shows you can invest in a business that will spur economic growth in Canada.
 There is a catch, however.
 You must be worth more than 10 million Canadian dollars.

 - Provincial Status: This one is rare.
 A province in Canada may invite you to reside in it.